Kylie Jenner Snaps A Phone Case And Everyone Thinks It's A Gender Reveal

 "Which one?
-I'm thinking blue," Jenner captioned the pics of cases featuring blue and pink lip colors.
+I'm thinking blue," Jenner captioned the pics of cases featuring blue and pink lip colours.

 As Teen Vogue pointed out, almost immediately, fans began to wonder if she was using this as a "gender reveal" of the child no one in the family will confirm she's carrying.
 As this logic goes, blue means she's having a boy.